 This adapted version of the CSRI questionnaire [99] collects information on health care service utilisation, paid and unpaid carer time, employment and other cost-related variables.
 This should be completed at each in-person follow-up visit and can be performed on a telephone follow-up in extenuating circumstances.
 The CSRI has been adapted to be specific to MS and tested out as part of MS-STAT II trial.
-This cannot be performed on the OCTOPUS eDC system and so must be completed on paper worksheets.
+This cannot be performed in Participate in the OCTOPUS eDC system and so must be completed on paper worksheets and added to OCTOPUS eDC system by site teams.